AnalyticalShivam/spam_classifier/README.md

 ## Model

-The SMS Spam Classifier employs a machine learning model based on natural language processing techniques and a classification algorithm (e.g., Naive Bayes, Support Vector Machine, or deep learning models).
+The SMS Spam Classifier employs a machine learning model based on natural language processing techniques and a classification algorithm (Naive Bayes).
 The model is trained on the labeled dataset to learn patterns and features that distinguish spam messages from legitimate ones.

 ## Results

-The performance of the SMS Spam Classifier is evaluated based on metrics such as accuracy, precision, recall, and F1 score.
-The README will be updated with the specific results and performance metrics achieved by the model.
+The performance of the SMS Spam Classifier is evaluated based on metrics such as precision, recall, and F1 score, because the dataset is imbalanced

 ## Live URL
 https://spamclassifier-b2btn6csl5kpyct5csq65j.streamlit.app/